Effective Estate Planning Through Title Ownership and Beneficiary Designation

-Unlike property held in joint tenancy, which can be served through the unilateral action of one of the joint tenants, property held in tenancy by the entirety can only be served with the consent of both spouses.
+Like property held in joint tenancy, which cannot be served through the unilateral action of one of the joint tenants, property held in tenancy by the entirety can only be served with the consent of both spouses.
 One spouse, acting alone, cannot sever the ownership form and transfer his or her share to a third party.
 Such an attempt could be challenged as a fraudulent conveyance in violation of the other spouse’s survivorship rights.

 Tenancy in Common